 We don't target single board computers yet, but I agree this could be a good target.

-RE: Beaglebone Black - Added by Kurtis Hanna about 1 month ago
+RE: Beaglebone Black - Added by Kurtis Hanna 3 months ago

 Marshmallow is now on the BBB!
 There are multiple guides.